Secodis/TSS-WEB/README.md

 Generally, we aim to integrate all useful requirements from existing standards and best practices into TSS-WEB that we find helpful for baseline security in that field.
 This does not mean that every requirement is or should be integrated, especially when they are more advanced or very specific.

-The following table outlines coverage of the most important standards and best pratices in this field.
+The following table outlines coverage of the most important standards and best practices in this field.

 | Standard  | Coverage |
 | ------------- | ------------- |